Democrats boycott Pruitt's EPA confirmation hearing

 "If Scott Pruitt is serious about serving as our next EPA Administrator, he should be more than willing to provide @EPWDems complete answers," Democratic Sen. Tom Carper of Delaware tweeted shortly after the boycott was announced.

-"It is a disappointing turn of events," said Republican Sen. John Barrasso, chairman of the committee, after announcing the boycott.
+"It is a disappointing turn of events," said Republican Sen. John Barrasso, chairman of the Environment and Public Works Committee, after announcing the boycott.
 "This will impact future EPA nominees.
 The precedent for this delay will likely have longtime impacts after this nominee has left office."

+Sen. Dan Sullivan, an Alaska Republican, said the Democratic protest was "a senatorial temper tantrum."

+"Tempter tantrums waste a lot of energy but they don't accomplish anything," Sullivan added.

 Republicans also knocked Democrats for submitting 1,078 questions, a figure Sen. Jim Inhofe of Oklahoma said was unreasonable.